 We also harvested some spinach this morning for a pasta dinner – orzo, spinach and sausage.
 It’s just starting to bolt so I’ll have to put in some more seed tomorrow.

 1 stick butter

 Melt butter in 10″ cast iron skillet while oven is preheating.
 Combine flour baking powder, sugar and milk and mix to the consistency of pancake batter.
 Add the batter to the butter in the preheated pan.
 Add the peaches to the top of the batter and bake at 350 degrees for 60 minutes.

 We would like to welcome a new kitty into our home.
 We lost Darwin this year and Suzuki seemed a little lonely.
 After much thought, we decided that we would all like to look for a kitty-friend for Noah and a buddy for Suzuki.
 After a trip to the Humane Society, we came home with Faye (might need a new name).
-She is a 17 pound tabby with a lot of love and a big purr.
+She is a six year old, 17 pound tabby with a lot of love and a big purr.